tonnylegacy/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly: This script displays the contents of the current directory in a long format, with user and group IDs displayed numerically.
  6-firstdirectory:This script creates a directory named my_first_directory in the /tmp/ directory.
 It uses the mkdir command to create the directory.
  7-movethatfile:This script moves the file named betty from the /tmp/ directory to the /tmp/my_first_directory/ directory.
 It uses the mv command to perform the file move operation.
+ 8-firstdelete:This script deletes the file named betty located in the /tmp/my_first_directory directory.
+It uses the rm command to remove the file.